danielberber/Kraken/README.md

 ### Set Kraken config values

-Kraken uses a config file to retain the values for the repository server and database.
+Kraken uses a config file located in $env:ProgramData to retain the values for the repository server and database.

 Run the following cmdlet to set these values